 What is Box Lacrosse?
-Often called "the fastest game on two feet," box lacrosse is played in a hockey arena (on concrete or turf) after the ice is removed.
+Often called "the fastest game on two feet," box lacrosse is played in a hockey arena (on concrete or turf) after the ice is removed and in outdoor boxes.
 It is the national summer sport of Canada.

 When does the season run?
 The season (League games) typically begins in early April and runs through late June.
 Provincial Championships for qualifying teams (U13 and older) usually take place in July.
 Practices may start as early as February or March depending on age group and location availability.